How to Repair a Carpet With Carpet Patching

 Apply the Carpet Tape

 Carpet tape has adhesive on both the top and the bottom.
-Because it is extremely sticky, carpet tape gives you only one chance to stick it on the carpet.
+Because it is extremely sticky, carpet tape gives you only one chance to stick it down.
 If you stick it on the wrong area, it is best to rip off the tape, discard it, and begin with a fresh piece.

 With the protective paper still in place, cut four strips of carpet tape to cover the perimeter of the patch area.
 If the patch area is 4 square inches or less, cut only two strips: one for each side.

-Remove the protective paper from one side of each strip as you apply it to the bottom of the carpet patch area, sticking it to the floor.
+Remove the protective paper from one side of each strip as you apply it to the floor in the patch area.
+Press firmly down to stick.
 Place all four strips, then remove the protective paper from the top of all of the strips.
-Press firmly down to stick.

 Using the carpet roller, comb, or even a dry cloth, rub across the carpeting in all directions to blend the patch with the rest of the carpeting.
 Pay special attention to the edges.
 However, do not work the edges too hard or you risk ripping away valuable edge tufts.

 Patch the Donor Area (Optional)

 If the donor area is not visible, you can leave it unpatched, if you wish.
 A better method is to patch it, using the above method, with a best-match remnant carpet.